theRealMarkCastillo/psa-ai-frameworks/README.md

 - Generate "research" that looks academically rigorous

 **The Problem**: These AI systems are excellent at creating *appearance* of rigor without *substance* of validation.

+**Note**: This research uses AI as an articulation tool.
+For an explanation of why studying AI-enabled pseudoscience with AI assistance is methodologically sound, see [AI_Use_Methodological_Distinctions.md](AI_Use_Methodological_Distinctions.md).

 ---